andreaiacono/VoronoiSample/README.md

     mvn clean install

-and then launch the jar file created in the `target` directory.
+and then launch it:

+    java -jar target/Voronoi.jar

+## Improvements
+Implementing Fortune's Algorithm for lowering time complexity to O(n log n)